 There is one thing virtually every area angler believes - the Illinois winter is way too long.
-And with winter weather already showing its ugly face, the return to warm weather and the fishing season will likely seem to take forever.
+The wait for warm weather and the fishing season seems to take forever.

 However, local fishermen are fortunate in one way.
 We are blessed with a number of power plant cooling reservoirs that offer year-round fishing fun.